Jawz84/Blog/PowerShell Contributing.md

 Make sure you read the [FAQ](https://github.com/PowerShell/PowerShell/blob/master/docs/FAQ.md) and the [known issues](https://docs.microsoft.com/powershell/scripting/whats-new/).

 If a bug is reproducible, it can be tested and fixed.
-If a bug is not reproducable, more research may be needed.
+If a bug is not reproducible, more research may be needed.
-You may be able to help the filer of the bug with that.
+You may be able to help the user who filed the bug with that.

 > Tip: consider 'Watching' the github repo.
 You'll get a feel for what is going on daily.